These exciting day trips from Nagoya are full of must-go adventures!

 Hamaguri clams.
 Photo credit: Mie Prefectural Government

-Kuwana is especially famous for hamaguri, or oriental clams.
-It’s a type of seawater clam with a soft texture and a rich, salty flavour.
-It can be found everywhere in Kuwana, but one of the best places to try this specialty is at Kakiyasu Ryotei Honten.
+Kuwana is especially famous for hamaguri (oriental clams).
+It’s a type of seawater clam with a soft texture and rich, salty flavour.
+It can be found everywhere in Kuwana, but one of the best places to try this speciality is at Kakiyasu Ryotei Honten.

 Do: Dive into Nagashima Spa Land

 Steel Dragon 2000 rollercoaster.
 Photo credit: Nagashima Resort

 Trading the city for thrills and shrills is always a good idea!
 Nagashima Spa Land is a huge amusement park with rides and attractions for all ages.
 It’s not as famous as Fuji-Q, but it packs a hefty punch.

 Rollercoaster fanatics shouldn’t miss Steel Dragon 2000, the world’s longest rollercoaster.
 Riders can look forward to four minutes of adrenaline highs and near-100m drops!

 Another must-ride is Hakugei (White Whale).
 Opened in March 2019, it’s Japan’s first hybrid rollercoaster that’s made up of wood and steel.
 You’re in for a whale of a time as the rollercoaster speeds through steep 80º slopes and twisted tracks!